mluckcuck/mluckcuck.github.io/_posts/2018-10-03-interviews.md

 We talked about my PhD and what I thought about the project that the job was on, then (lets call them Interviewer 2) took a weird line of questioning.
 They asked how much help in writing papers etc. I thought I would need from Interviewer 1 (my prospective boss).
 I thought this was a sensible question and used it as an opportunity to describe my experience in collaborating with my supervisors and writing papers.
 I was asked, very specifically, what I meant when I said "collaboration" and how much "writing" I had done and how much help I'd needed.
 (Very odd and now getting rather worrying.)

 After a few more minutes of probing, Interviewer 2 came to the point.
 They had seen two spelling mistakes in the presentation I'd given.
 I apologised, looked at the slide, explained that it was one I'd tweaked last night and that they were classic dyslexic spelling mistakes (I'd transposed two letters inside a word).
 I thought I'd reassured Interviewer 2, but Interviewer 3 had other ideas and asked about how dyslexia impacts my work.
 They were particularly concerned at how I knew that I'd spelt words correctly when writing papers and how I was sure that I was correct when writing programs.
 (Explaining that spelling mistakes in programs tend to lead to some kind of warning didn't seem to be an acceptable answer.)
-They comments seemed to suggest that I probably shouldn't be programming, if dyslexia was causing that much hassle for me.
+Their comments seemed to suggest that I probably shouldn't be programming, if dyslexia was causing that much hassle for me.

 I left the interview with the impression that I wasn't getting that job, but I wasn't feeling too bad about myself.
 I was pretty annoyed at the implications about dyslexia, though.